Jay-study-nildana/tutorialfullwebappstages/Stage_5/readme.md

-# Stage 3
+# Stage 5

-By the end of this stage, you should have a sign in page up and running.
+By the end of this stage, you should have both the test api endpoints working.
+One of them is endpoint without token.
+Another is endpoint with token.

 # running locally